AlcideBlase/Chaos-hamiltonian/README.md

 If you want to change something in the code you can open it and change the parameter at the begining.
 For the integration part you can change the h value (the step), or N (size of the integration).
 For the poincaré section you can change the C_(x,y,z) values that will change were the Poincaré section is taken.
 And at the end you can change the different axis were you want to take it.

+A change has been made recently because the name of a variable was false and so the "long codes" weren't working just because of that.